antonitbabu26-wq/work_again/README.txt

 ====================================
-Work Again is an AI-powered Career Re-Entry Ecosystem designed for professionals who are returning to work after a career break due to caregiving, health, relocation, layoffs, or personal growth.
+Work Again is an AI-powered Career Re-Entry Ecosystem designed for professionals who are returning to work after a career break due to caregiving, health, relocation, layoffs, or personal growth, confidence boosting

 The platform focuses on reducing resume gap bias, rebuilding confidence, upskilling users, and connecting them with return-friendly job opportunities.